 On March 15, 2019 the Corporation entered into a license and supply agreement with an undisclosed partner to secure the rights to three products to be added to VPI's existing Hospital products portfolio.
 The products are subject to regulatory review by Health Canada.
-Regulatory filings are expected to take place over the coming year with marketing approval to follow within nine to twelve (12) months.
+Assuming the partner provides the required information, regulatory filings would be expected to take place over the coming year with marketing approval to follow within nine to twelve (12) months.

 On March 21, 2019, Health Canada granted VPI marketing approval for Benztropine, an anticholinergic agent used for the treatment of Parkinson's Disease.
-VPI has exclusive distribution rights for Benztropine in Canada and expects to launch the product before year-end 2019.
+VPI has exclusive distribution rights for Benztropine in Canada.